-This Plan provides a ten-year financially sustainable projection regarding how the actions of the Council Plan may be funded to achieve the Community Vision.
+This Plan provides a 10-year financially sustainable projection regarding how the actions of the Council Plan may be funded to achieve the Community Vision.
 The Plan is developed in the context of the following strategic planning principles:

-- a) Council has an integrated approach to planning, monitoring and performance reporting. - b) Council's Financial Plan addresses the Community Vision by funding the aspirations of the Council Plan.
-The Council Plan aspirations and actions are formulated in the context of the Community Vision. - c) The Financial Plan statements articulate the ten-year financial resources necessary to implement the goals and aspirations of the Council Plan to achieve the Community Vision. - d) Council's strategic planning principles identify and address the risks to effective implementation of the Financial Plan.
-The financial risks are included at section 1.4 below. - e) The Financial Plan provides for the strategic planning principles of progress monitoring and reviews to identify and adapt to changing circumstances.
+- Council has an integrated approach to planning, monitoring and performance reporting. - Council's Financial Plan addresses the Community Vision by funding the aspirations of the Council Plan.
+The Council Plan aspirations and actions are formulated in the context of the Community Vision. - The Financial Plan statements articulate the 10-year financial resources necessary to implement the goals and aspirations of the Council Plan to achieve the Community Vision. - Council's strategic planning principles identify and address the risks to effective implementation of the Financial Plan. - The Financial Plan provides for the strategic planning principles of progress monitoring and reviews to identify and adapt to changing circumstances.